How to Rename Your Windows 11 Computer

 Summary

-Why this matters: Renaming your computer makes it easier to identify on your network and adds a personal touch to your device.
+Why this matters: Renaming your computer makes it recognizable on a local network and gives the hardware a personalized identity.

 Enjoy your newly named computer!